KyreSPWN/SPWN/RoE.md

 ## SPWN specific ROE:

-- Our members are required to take SS of znode hits and keep for 1 week.
+- Our members are required to take screenshots of Z-node hits and keep for 1 week.

 - UPC Miners:
     - UPC miners are protected by RoE and shall not be hit, including floating miners.
-The exception is a miner that is on a znode, in which case a screenshot is required, as previously described.
-Hitting a non-znode UPC miner will count as a strike.
+The exception is a miner that is on a Z-node, in which case a screenshot is required, as previously described.
+Hitting a non-Z-node UPC miner will count as a strike.

 - Territories are off limits for pvp with the following exceptions:
     - Time of war